 No smoking in closed areas.
 Additionally, alcohol use is not permitted within the campus.

-Theft, the possession and use of drugs, possession of all kinds of cutting and piercing weapons, and firearms, and gambling and/or playing games for gain, or to administer such games for gain, are illegal offenses.
-Any students found involved with criminal offences will be punished within the framework of the TRNC laws and their residence in the dormitories will be terminated by applying the necessary sanctions in accordance with the university rules.
+Theft, the possession and use of drugs, possession of all kinds of cutting and piercing weapons, and firearms, and gambling and/or playing games for gain, or administering such games for gain, are illegal offenses.
+Any students found involved with criminal offenses will be punished within the framework of the TRNC laws and their residence in the dormitories will be terminated by applying the necessary sanctions in accordance with the university rules.

 Clause 5. – Audit and Control